Derwent Valley Light Railway: Final years

-In 1976, the owners of the railway decided to operate steam trains between Layerthorpe and Dunnington, which was the entire length of the line at that time.
+In 1976, the company decided to operate steam trains between Layerthorpe and Dunnington, which was the entire length of the line at that time after the closure of the line to Elvington.
 A regular summer service started in 1977, with J72 locomotive number 69023 Joem (now preserved at the North Yorkshire Moors Railway) operating the services.
 But by 1979 there were not enough passengers for continued operation, and the service ceased.
 The railway continued to carry occasional freight trains to Dunnington until 1981, when the grain driers at Dunnington closed and the last major source of freight for the line was gone.
 As well, the railway was in need of major renovation: the majority of the rails and buildings dated from 1913.
 However, the owners decided that the lack of demand for freight failed to justify any restoration and closed the line down.
 The last train ran on 27 September 1981.
 In 1984 the holding company, Derwent Valley Holdings, became Derwent London, now a multimillion-pound property investment and development company.

 The Foss Islands Branch Line, to which the Derwent Valley Light Railway connected at Layerthorpe, was subsequently closed in 1989, and lifted in 1992.